ccssapp/gsheets-ccssmath/README.md

 # INSTALL

 The source code in this repository is divided into several individual files.
 However, for your coenvenience, all of these files have been combined into a single `code.gs` file.
-Here is how to add the custom functions to your spreadsheet.
+Here is how to use that file to add these custom functions to your spreadsheet.

 ### On GitHub
   + Go to the [latest release][latest].